R21/Matrix-M in African Children Against Clinical Malaria

 2 years

-Efficacy of R21/Matrix-M against severe malaria disease in either vaccination regime, following the primary vaccination series and following booster vaccination.
+Efficacy of R21/Matrix-M against severe malaria disease in either vaccination regime, following the primary vaccination series and following each booster vaccination.

 Time Frame: 2 years